TheOrangeDots/ServoyConsoleHyperlinks/README.md

 Each entry into the console will be scanned for the patterns `forms.xxxx` and `forms.xxxx.elements.yyyy` and if found, converts the matched text into links

+# Use case
+This plugin was developed to aid in the process of making the UI in Servoy solutions consistent.
+In an attempt to fix inconsistencies, code was written to analyse forms using the `solutionModel` and write inconsistencies out to the Console in Servoy Developer using `application.output`

+However, opening the form in question in a Form Editor and locating the element in question turned out to be very cumbersome and time consuming.
+Hence this plugin was written to convert the entries in the Console to a hyperlink, so opening the form in a form Editor and selecting the element would be as simple as clicking the link

+While this was the use case for writting the plugin, other people might find other usecases for it

 # Requirements
 - Servoy Developer 7 or higher